 The "Market at a Glance" reports for the counties and metropolitan areas are based on data from the Bureau of Labor Statistics and the American Community Survey data from the U.S. Census Bureau.
 Some adjustments are made by HUD field economists based on regional information.
 The data is expected to be released on monthly basis for most of the metropolitan areas and counties.
 Data includes labor force and employment, population and households, housing market and building activity.

-The Bureau of Labor Statistics keeps track of employment (state, metropolitan and local), layoffs, compensation, consumer & producer prices indicies, workplace injuries, and foreign labor statistics to name just a few of what you can find here.
+The Bureau of Labor Statistics keeps track of employment (state, metropolitan and local), layoffs, compensation, consumer & producer prices indices, workplace injuries, and foreign labor statistics, to name just a few.
 Also includes a monthly calendar of important release dates for data.